Dudik-o/FinalProj/README.md

       - ALB for the UI of the services
       - A private DNS hosted zone to serve the instances
  3. EKS module(v17.24 from terraform registry) which includes 4 nodes

+### Ansible
+Except for the Ansible server itself all other installation and configurations are made by Ansible Roles:
+ - Consul Server and Agents
+ - Postgresql Server with Tables for kandula
+ - Elastic and Kibana server
+ - Grafana server
+ - Prometheus Server
+ - Filebeat agent
+ - Jenkins agents (Java, AWS CLI, Kubectl, helm, Trivy, updating IP address on the Jenkins server)
+ - Node Exporter

+### KANCLI
+A basic CLI script that allows managment of the EC2 instaces of this project

 ## Prerequisites
 * <a href="https://learn.hashicorp.com/tutorials/terraform/install-cli">Teraform cli</a>